kbaribeau/scratch-ring-proxy-issue/README.md

 compojure.handler?** I've noticed that the ring-proxy jar contains 1.3MB worth of stuff, it seems to me like a ~60 line clojure lib should produce a much smaller jar, but I'm at a loss to explain why this happens.

-## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.